Engoo

-Today is International Women's Day!
-In honor of this holiday, let's learn about the history behind three common words we use to refer to women.
+March 8 is International Women's Day!
+In honor of this holiday, let's learn about the history behind three common words we use to refer to women in English.

 Today, "girl" refers to a female child.
 However, before the 16th century, it usually just meant "child."
 To get an idea of why this might be, look at this painting from 1637.
 How many boys do you see?

-Most people will say "one."
-But the second child from the left (the one wearing a red dress) is actually a boy named "James."
+Most people would say there's only one here.
+But the second child from the left (the one wearing a red and white dress) is actually a boy named James.
 He's wearing a dress, because at the time, he wasn't old enough to wear pants like his brother Charles in the middle.

 Traditionally, little boy and girls wore similar clothing and didn't look that different.
 Since it wasn't totally necessary to differentiate between them, "girl" was enough to refer to both.